Operation Charly: Nicaragua

 Following the overthrow of Anastasio Somoza Debayle by the Sandinista Front, Argentina played a central role in the formation of the Contras.
 Shortly after the Sandinista victory in July 1979, agents from Argentine intelligence began to organize exiled members of Somoza's National Guard residing in Guatemala into an anti-Sandinista insurgency.
 Following the election of U.S. President Ronald Reagan, the Argentine government sought arrangements for the Argentine military to organize and train the contras in Honduras in collaboration with the Honduran government and the U.S. Central Intelligence Agency.
 Shortly thereafter, Argentina oversaw the relocation of Contra bases from Guatemala to Honduras.
-There, some Argentine Special force units, such as Batallón de Inteligencia 601, began to train the Nicaraguan Contras, particularly at Lepaterique base alongside some members of the Honduran security forces.
+Along with security forces from Honduras, some Argentine special force units, including Batallón de Inteligencia 601, began training the Nicaraguan Contras at the Lepaterique base.

 In August 1981, a CIA official met with Honduran military staff, Argentine military and intelligence advisors, and the Contra leadership and expressed his support for the contra operations.
 On November 1, 1981, the Director of the CIA William Casey met with the Chief of Staff of the Argentine military; the two purportedly agreed that Argentina would oversee the contras and the United States would provide money and weapons.
 In late-1981, President Reagan authorized the U.S. to support the contras by giving them money, arms, and equipment.
 This aid was transported and distributed to the Contras by way of Argentina.
 With new weapons and logistical support, the scale of Contra attacks increased and the ranks of the Contras swelled as recruitment became more feasible.
 By the end of 1982, the Contras were conducting attacks deeper inside Nicaragua than before.